BenjaminGuinet/Genomes_to_MSA/README.md

 - ***output_sequences_trimmed.fasta*** : MSA file containing a set o X sites selected (n=nsites).
 - ***output_sequences_trimmed.nwk*** : Newik file if option --Run_NJ_phylogeny was set to yes (default is 100 bootstraps done).

-The name the contigs in the final fasta file will be the name of your Genomes files without the extension, so in this exampel the expected output would be :
+The contig names in the final fasta files will be the name of your Genomes files without the extension, so in this example the expected output would be :

 ```
 >Genome1